Air Filter Replacements Made in the USA – Manufacturer Direct

 The more efficient an air filter is, the more it tends to resist air flow.
 However, our MERV 12 air conditioner furnace filters provide only a few fractions of an inch more resistance than ordinary air conditioner furnace filters that are much less efficient at removing particles from the air.
 Our MERV 12 – 1″ air conditioner furnace filters have a low resistance of only 0.26 at 300 feet per minute of airflow, which works fine with virtually all systems.

-You should not use more than one filter in any one place in the HVAC system due to the air flow restriction it imposes on the HVAC system.
+You should not use more than one filter in any one place in the HVAC system due to the airflow restriction it imposes on the HVAC system.
 Consult your service manual regarding specifications for your particular furnace or air conditioning system.

 According to the American Lung Association, in 1999, 85% of Americans did not realize the air in their homes might be a health hazard.
 However, more people are becoming increasingly aware of the importance of the quality of air that we breathe indoors.
 We take for granted the cleanliness of our indoor air.
-The average person spends 90% of their time indoors, be it at a store, bank, school, etc. Therefore, making it vital to our health that we are informed on improving our indoor air quality.
+The average person spends 90% of their time indoors, be it at a store, bank, school, etc. Therefore, it is vital to our health that we are informed on improving our indoor air quality.

 We sincerely hope the information contained on our Frequently Asked Questions of this website adequately answered your questions.
 We invite you to submit your questions, comments or suggestions to: email@example.com or call us Toll-Free 800-590-0339

-The Nominal size (nominal = name) of a filter is listed by its length, height and thickness.
+The Nominal size (nominal = name) of a filter is listed by its length, height, and thickness.
 For example, a common filter size would be listed as 20x20x1.
 20 inches wide by 20 inches high and 1 inch thick.
 Its “Actual Size” is very important!
 Our 20x20x1 is actually 19 ½” x 19 ½” x ¾”.
 You might want to measure your old filter, just to be certain of the filter’s actual dimensions.

 In our factory, we hand assemble all of our air filters, using only one MERV filter media at a time.
-If we are assembling MERV 12, then only MERV 12 are boxed and marked as MERV 12.
+If we are assembling MERV 12, then only MERV 12 is boxed and marked as MERV 12.
 The same goes for all of our other MERVs.
 If you ordered a MERV different than 12, you ought to have a colored sticker on the seal of the box, as follows:

 MERV 7 – gray